npflueger/npflueger.github.io/_pages/research.md

 ## Accepted papers
 *   _Versality of Brill-Noether flags and degeneracy loci of twice-marked curves_.
 Preprint (2021).
-To appear in Algebric Geometry.
+To appear in Algebraic Geometry.
 <br /> [arXiv](https://arxiv.org/abs/2103.10969)

 ## Publications